 It’s Oscar time!
-And, although women received only 25 percent of this year’s non-acting nominations, they account for 100 percent of the answers in this quiz.
+And, while women make up only 31 percent of this year’s nominations, they account for 100 percent of the answers in this quiz.

-The 91st Academy Awards air at 7 p.m. on Sunday, Feb.
-24 on ABC or at abc.com.
+The 92nd Academy Awards air at 7 p.m. on Sunday, Feb.
+9 CT on ABC or at abc.com.
 Red carpet coverage starts at 5:30 p.m.

 And the questions are…

-3) Meryl Streep has a record 20 acting nominations!
-But who is the ONLY PERSON to win FOUR Oscars for a lead performance?
+3) Charlize Theron (who already won an Oscar for 2003’s “Monster”) may pick up another Best Actress award this year for “Bombshell”.
+Who is the only person to win FOUR Oscars for a lead performance?
 Note: One of these victories was a tie!

 And the answers are…